Stamp collecting is one of the oldest hobbies around. For years it was one of the most popular things to do with your spare time.

 Albert Einstein pointed out that stamp collecting - is a great form of recreation, when a man of intellectual work, is parting from the everyday process of intensive reflection and "diving" in an album with stamps, switched to a different way of creative mental synthesis and systematization of what is in front of his eyes.

-Important factor acting in favor of adoption philately as a starting point is the development of publicly accessible infrastructure.
-Postage stamp exists for more than a century and a half, and for more than a century and a half philately is recognized as a separate type of collecting.
+An important factor acting in favor of the adoption of philately as a starting point is the development of publicly accessible infrastructure.
+Postage stamps have existed for more than a century and a half, and for more than a century and a half philately is recognized as a separate type of collecting.
 This time was enough to form a significant number of national and international commercial and public structures that finally determined stamp collecting as a socially significant phenomenon.

-Thus, as we can see, there is not only the existence of a universal international hobby - collecting stamps, but also a well-formed infrastructure, providing a regulatory impact on the individual stamp collectors, and also on their unions and associations.
+Thus, as we can see, there is not only the existence of a universal international hobby - collecting of stamps, but also a well-formed infrastructure, providing a regulatory impact on the individual stamp collectors and also on their unions and associations.

 Types of stamps